Alonso-del-Arte/currency-demo/README.md

 The JSR-354 proposal was approved for consideration to add to Java 9.
 However, it wasn't actually added to Java 9, and as of Java 21 it is still not an official part of the Java Development Kit (JDK).
+The next long-term support (LTS) release is Java 25, due out September 2025, and it's not expected to incorporate JSR-354 either.

-There would have been a `java.money` package added to the JDK, which would have been roughly analogoous to the `java.time` package that was added in Java 8.
+If JSR-354 had been added in Java 9, there would have been a `java.money` package added to the JDK, which would have been roughly analogoous to the `java.time` package that was added in Java 8.

 However, Java does provide the `Currency` type in the `java.util` package, which spares us the effort of having to define a type to represent the currencies.
 An